-Our Customer Charter sets out service levels we need to meet in the supply of water, wastewater and trade waste services to our customers.
-It explains your rights and obligations as customers and the rights and obligations of Gippsland Water.
+Our Customer Charter sets out the service levels we need to meet in the supply of water, wastewater and trade waste services to our customers.

 Gippsland Water is a Victorian Government statutory corporation established in December 1994.
 It provides water and wastewater services to people living in the region from Drouin in the west to Stratford in the east, and from Mirboo North in the south to Rawson and Briagolong in the north.